AverageHelper/portfolio/README.md

 # Usage

 We use [Astro](https://astro.build) to generate static HTML from templates.
+Astro runs on Node, and our webserver uses Deno.
+Make sure both of these are installed on your system.

 ## Install Dependencies